Hero Image

 We combine location, timing, expertise and exclusive access for the best odds of seeing the aurora.

-Nat Hab’s trips are scheduled in peak viewing season, far from light pollution, and led by expert naturalist guides.
+Nat Hab’s Northern Lights trips are scheduled in peak viewing season, far from light pollution, and led by expert naturalist guides.
 You’ll visit a variety of private heated viewing sites, chosen each night based on cloud cover and aurora forecasts.
-Our roundtrip charter flights to Churchill give you more time in nature—and more chances to see the lights.
+Our roundtrip chartered flights to Churchill give you more time in nature—and more chances to se

 Frequently Asked Questions

-What should I need to pack for a northern lights trip?
+What should I pack for a northern lights trip?

 Are the northern lights visible every night in Churchill?